davidmrau/rankers/README.md

 This library supports training, evaluation and encoding (indexing) with various neural state-of-the-art transformer-based IR models in python.

-All operations are carried out by making use of the `run.py` script.

 ## Library Structure:
 ```